starfederation/datastar-clojure/doc/implementing-adapters.md

 ```

 As per the design doc that all Datastar SDKs follow, we use a lock in this
-function (`java.util.concurrent.locks.ReentrantLock`) to protect
+function to protect from several threads concurrently writing any underlying
-from several threads concurrently writing any underlying buffer before flushing.
+buffer before flushing.

-See `starfederation.datastar.clojure.utils/lock!` for a helper with the
+See `starfederation.datastar.clojure.utils/lock!`, it is a helper macro similar
-Reentrant locks.
+to the clojure's `locking` but for Reentrant locks.

 > [!note]
 > The lock is not needed in this example, since the buffer is created for each call.